cedx/david.gulp/README.md

 - `verbose: boolean = false` : Whether to output the versions of all dependencies instead of only the outdated ones.

 ## Results
-The plugin adds the following properties to the `file` object:
+The plug-in adds the following properties to the `file` object:

 ```javascript
 file.david = {